Do I Need a Lawyer to Buy Property in Thailand? Guide

 | Full purchase representation | THB 30,000-80,000 ($900-$2,400) |

-Some law firms offer fixed-fee packages for foreign condominium purchases — typically THB 50,000–80,000 ($1,500–$2,400) all-in.
+Some law firms offer fixed-fee packages for foreign condominium purchases, typically THB 50,000-80,000 ($1,500-$2,400) all-in.
 This is a small fraction of any property purchase and significantly less than the cost of a single serious error.

 Avoid: Lawyers recommended exclusively by the developer or agent.
 They may have a conflict of interest.
 Your lawyer should represent your interests only.

-What a lawyer does NOT do
+What a lawyer does NOT do?

-Finding a good Thai property lawyer
+What Should You Know About Finding a good Thai property lawyer?

-- Experience with foreign buyers — should have handled dozens or hundreds of international property purchases
+- Experience with foreign buyers: should have handled dozens or hundreds of international property purchases

-- English fluency — necessary for explaining Thai legal concepts clearly
+- English fluency: necessary for explaining Thai legal concepts clearly

-- No developer conflicts — should not be on the developer’s referral list
+- No developer conflicts: should not be on the developer’s referral list

-- Clear fee structure — quotes a fixed fee before starting, not open-ended hourly billing
+- Clear fee structure: quotes a fixed fee before starting, not open-ended hourly billing

-- Phuket-specific experience — Thai property law has local nuances; a Phuket specialist is preferable
+- Phuket-specific experience: Thai property law has local nuances; a Phuket specialist is preferable

 Where to find: